 If your car (like most cars from the past 20 years or so) has anti-lock brakes (ABS), be sure when you do use the brakes that you keep your foot firmly on the brake pedal, even if you feel pulsing through the pedal.
 If your car does not have ABS, you’ll need to pump the brakes to keep them from locking up in a hard stop.

 Public health officials have been preaching it throughout the pandemic — the best way to stay safe is to stay home.
 It’s true on winter roads as well.
 It’s difficult to be involved in a traffic incident if your car is at home.

-You may have followed every one of our tips, but not everyone does.
-Other drivers, either inexperienced with snow or feeling invincible, often cause havoc on roadways.
+You may know to drive as safely as possible in the winter, but not everyone does.
+Every winter drivers who are either inexperienced with snow or feel as though they don’t have to adapt to winter driving cause havoc on roadways.
 If you have the option of staying home when nasty winter weather strikes, do so.

 Ice Driving Tips

 Sometimes, though, driving through winter weather is unavoidable.
 There are a few things to remember any time you are forced to drive in icy conditions:

 - Take things slow and steady at all times and don’t be afraid to pull over if you feel uncomfortable at all.
 Patience is the key to safe winter driving.